sgoldgar/unit-1-project/option-2-about-me/readme_goldgar.md

 * Full mobile capability
 * Adjusting lightbox so that page does not scroll to top when lightbox opens, making lightbox smaller and pictures larger maybe
 * More TBD(decided/discovered)

+# Challenges/Wins
+Flexbox is a big challenge for me.
+I thought you needed to build an actual grid with columns for each designated space rather than just using flexwrap.

+I also had trouble with the testimonials as I was setting the content of each p into an array at first.
+Looking at source code for example really helped there.

+Originally I had a different design with a circle layout for projects.
+However, this was not very responsive and the colors were off sometimes, so I started over with the same basic structure.
+Additionally I attempted to use bootstrap for a lot of the original design, but discovered that it was conflicting with a lot of the custom css that I wanted.
+I was not very good at flexbox so I decided that the previous problem combined with that was a good reason to use it on second iteration.

+However, the carousel in bootstrap is much better than other solutions I found so I went to Bootstrap and downloaded custom CSS and JS just for the carousel and downloaded them into css/js files locally that I linked to my project.

+I encountered some trouble with the circle layout and offset containers that required some odd adjusting in the media query for mobile and experienced some difficulty at first with the hamburger.